joelchelliah/diy-lang-haskell/README.md

 ## Getting started
 The workshop is split up into **eight parts**, each consisting of an introduction followed by a bunch of unit tests.
-It is your job to write the code that will make these tests pass .
+It is your job to write the code that will make these tests pass.
 When all the tests pass, you'll have implemented that part of the language!

-Run `stack test` to run the provided tests, which will point you towards what you should be implementing next!

-This [Haskell Cheet sheet](http://cheatsheet.codeslower.com/CheatSheet.pdf) might come in handy if you are feeling a bit rusty.
+> Also, this [Haskell Cheet sheet](http://cheatsheet.codeslower.com/CheatSheet.pdf) might come in handy if you are feeling a bit rusty.

-Have fun!
+**Have fun!**

 - [Part 1: parsing](parts/part_1.md)
 - [Part 2-8: Work in progress...](#current-status)